 - If there are indications of sexual molestation or sexual abuse involving a child in the Jackson, MO area, the Children’s Division must be informed within 24 hours.

-When you’re accused of child abuse or neglect in Jackson, MO and partner with Combs Waterkotte, you aren’t just selecting a leading child abuse & neglect lawyer in Jackson, MO and throughout Missouri – you are protecting your rights, your freedom, and your future.
-Along with expert criminal defense from our esteemed homicide attorneys, our legal team is available 24/7 and offers expertise in the following areas for Jackson, MO residents:
+If you’re accused of child abuse or neglect in the Jackson, MO area and choose Combs Waterkotte, you aren’t just selecting a leading child abuse & neglect lawyer in Jackson, MO and throughout Missouri – you are securing your rights, your freedom, and your future.
+In addition to expert criminal defense from our knowledgeable homicide attorneys, our staff is available 24/7 and offers expertise in the following areas for residents in Jackson and beyond:

-What You Can Expect from a Combs Waterkotte Jackson, MO Child Abuse & Neglect Lawyer
+What You Can Expect from Your Combs Waterkotte Jackson, MO Child Abuse & Neglect Lawyer

 - Client-Centered Communication: Combs Waterkotte always keeps Jackson, MO clients informed and involved in every decision, working on your behalf with your best interests in mind, explaining options and providing clear insight into legal processes and potential outcomes.

-- Comprehensive Case Assessment: A full review of the circumstances, including any witness statements, evidence, and social service reports in Jackson, MO, is conducted to fully understand all factors of your case.
+- Thorough Case Assessment: A full review of the circumstances, including any witness statements, evidence, and social service reports in Jackson, MO, is conducted to fully understand all factors of your case.

-- Collaboration with Experts: When needed, we bring in specialists such as medical professionals, psychologists, and social workers to build a case that addresses both the legal and emotional dimensions of your situation in Jackson, MO.
+- Collaboration with Experts: Whenever needed, your Jackson, MO defense lawyer will consult medical specialists, social workers, psychologists, and other experts to build a comprehensive case that addresses both legal and emotional aspects.

-Arrested for Child Abuse & Neglect in Jackson, MO?
-Get Help From Combs Waterkotte Now
+Facing Child Abuse & Neglect Allegations in Jackson, MO?
+Get Help From Combs Waterkotte Right Away